leonardr/botfriend/bots.sample/anniversary/README.md

 * Optional use of publisher credentials (Twitter) to maintain state.
 * Extensive use of corpora datasets.

-To make it post, run the post script.
+To make it post, run the botfriend.post script.

-$ ./post --config=sample-bots --bot=anniversary
+$ botfriend.post anniversary

 The output will be published to sample-bots/anniversary/anniversary.txt.